* March factory output -10.41 pct y/y vs -8.2 pct in Reuters poll

 "We may see positive growth in the second quarter, but we have to see whether exports are able to grow as expected.
 If not, it's likely we will have a technical recession," she said, meaning two consecutive quarterly drops in GDP.

-She forecast 1.8 percent growth for 2014.
-The central bank's most recent forecast is 2.7 percent but it has cut it several times since the crisis flared up last November.
+She forecast 1.8 percent growth for the full year.
+The central bank's most recent forecast is 2.7 percent but it has cut it several times since the political crisis flared up last November.

 Prolonged unrest has hit domestic demand, delayed public spending and scared away tourists from the capital.